Skip to main content

 Business benefits

-While FIs typically deploy AI-powered KYC solutions to meet AML mandates, these same solutions can be used to improve business.
+While FIs typically deploy identity risk intelligence solutions to meet AML mandates, these same solutions can be used to improve business.

 First, these solutions improve fraud detection.
 Fraud is a complex crime with a direct impact on an FI’s bottom line.
 Financial institutions need every technological resource available to fight it.

-AI excels at pattern recognition, a capability that is particularly valuable in fraud detection.
-In fact, unsupervised machine learning (a type of machine learning in which algorithms analyze unlabeled datasets, discovering patterns without human intervention) can identify fraud patterns human analysts would not have found on their own.
+Identity solutions are powered by artificial intelligence — and AI excels at pattern recognition.
+This capability is particularly valuable in fraud detection.
+In fact, AI can identify fraud patterns human analysts would not have found on their own.

-Second, KYC/AML solutions can improve the customer experience.
-They accomplish this in a number of ways.
-They can hasten onboarding, funds transfers, and other services.
+Second, identity intelligence solutions can improve the customer experience.
 Stringent customer due diligence processes may leave prospects and customers frustrated by the amount of time it takes to open a new account or receive funds.
 Rather than waiting, these customers may choose to open an account at a different, faster FI.
+By hastening onboarding, funds transfers, and other services, AI-powered systems help keep customers happy.

 Consider the following scenario